-The outcome of the operation is that the elements included in the XML file have been created as a new DB in the DB server.
+The outcome of the operation is that the elements included in the XML file are introduced in the currently selected DB.

 To export a database, the user shall select a database from the list and press on the "Export" button.
 The user can now select the desired file path and confirm.
+If the exported database contains non-portable paths a warning message will show up.
+Such paths might cause problems if the user wants to use the exported database on other machines.
+Examples of non-portable paths are absolute paths, or paths that contain characters that might be invalid in other platforms.